Bulletin boards and forums are good old reliable tools to build online communities.

 Managing bbPress Forum Settings

-Unlike other popular forum software, bbPress has a very simplified configuration page.
-To manage settings for your bbPress forums, go to Settings » Forums page.
+Unlike other popular forum software, bbPress has a very simple configuration page.
+To manage the settings for your bbPress forums, simply go to Settings » Forums.

-The default options on this page would work for most forum websites.
-We’ll take a look at all of them, just in case you want to change anything.
+The default options on this page should work well for most forums.
+However, there are a few key settings you may want to change.

 Extending and Promoting Your bbPress Forum